greg-js/arch-wiki-md-repo/wiki/_content/Zsh.md

 to print the dirstack.
 Use `cd -<NUM>` to go back to a visited folder.
 Use autocompletion after the dash.
 This proves very handy if using the autocompletion menu.

-N.B. this will not work if you have more than one `zsh` session open, and attempt to `cd`, due to a conflict in both sessions writing to the same file.
+**Note:** This will not work if you have more than one _zsh_ session open, and attempt to `cd`, due to a conflict in both sessions writing to the same file.

 ### Help command